-Renovating a home is an expensive prospect, especially if you've got one kid in culinary college or chef training and maybe a large mortgage payment coming up (ask Morcandirect.com for advice) as examples.
+Renovating a home is an expensive prospect, especially if you've got one kid in culinary college or chef training and maybe a large pre-payment coming up to Cremation & Celebrations in London Ontario as examples.
 However, renovations are also very necessary, because without them houses quickly lose resale value and can even degenerate past the point where they meet the local building codes.
 But you don't necessarily have to take out a second mortgage to afford your renovations.
 You can get rebates from many quarters that will help offset the cost of necessary renovations.
 We'll tell you about some of the rebates you might qualify for here.

 If you've purchased materials to renovate your house or paid to have renovations done, you might be able to claim the federal government's Home Renovation Tax Credit on your taxes.
 Even if you didn't actually install the materials until sometime in 2010, you still qualify.
 You can claim between $1,000 and $10,000 worth of renovations, which gives you a maximum refund of about $1,350.
 That's a lot of money for an EI family.
 Just remember to keep your receipts for everything you've claimed in case the government needs to see them.
 Only family homes qualify.

 Some provinces also offer grants to help homeowners cover the cost of renovations.
 Ontario and British Columbia, for example, give out tax free grants of up to $5,000 that could save you from having to look into refinancing.
 Residents who wish to apply for this grant will have to demonstrate that their improvements are improving the energy efficiency of the home.
 To qualify, you'll have to submit your home for an energy audit before and after the renovations and you'll have a period of only 18 months in which to get the work done.